 You can even find some shops with hand painted shirts (the Filipino guys are actually painting in front of the shop and you can make custom requests), tattoo shops, hair stylists and snack sellers all along the Beach Walk.
 It’s just fun to stroll and take a look around.

 After about three days though, when you feel like you have seen everything and just wait for the action in the bars to get started, it feels more and more annoying that each and every Filipino in this place wants to sell you something.
 That’s why I think three or four nights is really enough to stay here or you will come back home complaining how touristic everything is.

 Wherever you walk around on White Beach, it won’t take long until you are being offered some adventurous activity by a local Filipino tour agent.
 Popular are sunset sailing trips including snacks and beer (around 1,000 Pesos per person), wakeboarding and standup paddleboarding (see the first picture of Boracay sunset above).
 However, one of the absolute must do activities seems to be island hopping.

 I will end this guide with a picture of how White Beach normally looks these days.
-Again, Boracay has gotten very touristic now but it is still fun to visit there for 3-4 days, especially if you enjoy going out at night then there is no better island to party and meet Pinays in this country.
-I hope you enjoyed this honest review of Boracay during the day and I’m looking forward to reading about your experiences down in the comments.
+Again, Boracay has gotten very touristic now, but it is still fun to visit there for 3-4 days, especially if you enjoy going out at night, then there is no better island to party and meet Pinays in this country.
+I hope you enjoyed this honest review of Boracay during the daytime and that it helped with planning your trip.